hatem-azzouzi/z-di/README.md

 ## Requirements

 There is no requirement to install this package other than PHP.
 PHP >=7.2.0 is recommended.
-If you are new with PHP, go with PHP 8.3.
+PHP 8.3 is highly recommended.

 ## Installation